sunsided/maze-evolution/README.md

 After each generation, each proband gets assigned a fitness value depending on the effective steps taken in the maze and the actual reaching of the target.
 The fitness is evaluated as follows:

-  * if the proband reached the target ''100000 - stepsTaken''
+  * if the proband reached the target `100000 - stepsTaken`
-  * if the proband did not reach the targen: ''-100000 + stepsTaken''
+  * if the proband did not reach the targen: `-100000 + stepsTaken`

 This way, faster probands will be evaluated better, while probands not reaching the goal get weightend on their ability to try not to starve.